Adastra

 Bull and bear scenario analysis using 5% quarter over quarter (QoQ) revenue growth and 10% annual share dilution

-The base case scenarios for Curaleaf are built on the assumption that quarter over quarter (QoQ) revenue growth will be 5% and annual dilution of shares will be 10%.
+The Bull Market scenarios for Curaleaf are built on the assumption that quarter over quarter (QoQ) revenue growth will be 5% and annual dilution of shares will be 10%.
 The table below shows the quarterly revenues for the decade starting Q1 2020, and future revenues forecasted with 5% sequential revenue growth.

 All tables on this page will be updated frequently.
 Review the past performance in revenue growth, the average for past quarters and the Decade to Date (DTD) % Growth in revenue.
 These were incorporated in the Best Cannabis Stocks Analysis.
 The table with comparisons to other analyzed cannabis stocks is presented in the Revenue Growth Analysis page.
-The table shows an impressive 15%+ average quarterly growth in revenue and a DTD growth of around 300%.
+The table shows an impressive 11% average quarterly growth in revenue and a DTD growth in excess of 300%.

-This now leads to what I call the Adastra charts for the base case Bull and Bear scenarios.
+This now leads to what I call the Adastra charts for the Bull and Bear case scenarios.
 The Bull Market Scenarios are presented in the table below.

 All the scenario analyses presented here are built on the thesis that the rising tide of cannabis will be not one but two waves – the revenue growth wave and the bull market valuation wave.
 These tables predict the potential market cap and share price for the combined effect of these two waves, which can magnify the potential gains in share price appreciation.